 - The Covered Market: the market is a favourite haunt for Lyra and friends in Northern Lights.

-- Jordan College: where Lyra grows up.
+- An Oxford College similar to Jordan College: where Lyra grows up.
 She climbs out of an attic window there in Northern Lights.

 - Godstow Abbey: an abbey where the nuns look after the baby Lyra in La Belle Sauvage (You can read an extract from La Belle Sauvage on the Guardian website here).